Borek78/how-to-create-pandita/_includes/audiobook/4-nc-condition-how-to-make-an-audiobook.md

 You grant to YouTube the right to monetize your Content on the Service (and such monetization may include displaying ads on or within Content or charging users a fee for access).
 This Agreement does not entitle you to any payments.
 Starting June 1, 2021, any payments you may be entitled to receive from YouTube under any other agreement between you and YouTube (including for example payments under the YouTube Partner Program, Channel memberships or Super Chat) will be treated as royalties.
 If required by law, Google will withhold taxes from such payments.
 </div>

-[the text above was copied from the british version of Terms of Service but the same condition can be found in the Czech version]<br><br>
+[the text above was copied from the British version of Terms of Service but the same condition can be found in the Czech version]<br><br>

-Presently (August, 2021) YouTube does not display ads on these Buddhist YouTube channels in the Czech Republic: [PANDITA CZ](https://www.youtube.com/channel/UC1IIp3Yo_PaJPsEU9BUk1ew), [BuddhaSasana](https://www.youtube.com/channel/UCp4wUT7j5OQ7XCUHfs6rUcA) and [Ajahn Brahm česky](https://www.youtube.com/channel/UCUr-lRBB59mFLyKFhAAbXbg).<br><br>
+Presently (August 2021) YouTube does not display ads on these Buddhist YouTube channels in the Czech Republic: [PANDITA CZ](https://www.youtube.com/channel/UC1IIp3Yo_PaJPsEU9BUk1ew), [BuddhaSasana](https://www.youtube.com/channel/UCp4wUT7j5OQ7XCUHfs6rUcA), and [Ajahn Brahm česky](https://www.youtube.com/channel/UCUr-lRBB59mFLyKFhAAbXbg).<br><br>

 I have also not noticed any ads on many of the YouTube channels abroad.
 But in the future, YouTube may start to display ads on all channels.
 As result, it may not be possible to use NC licensed content on YouTube anymore.<br><br>